 The performance of this board is one of the reasons why pro surfers prefer it over other brands.
 The double concave shape of the board provides smoother turns and transitions.
 Also, the shallow swallowtail makes it favorable during sharp turns.

 Another entry to add under the shortboard collection of Rusty is the Torsion Spring Smoothie Shortboard Surfboard, and it’s the best surfboard for small surf.

 Users love this surfboard because of its versatility.
 Any surfer can ride it at any wave condition because of its full deck.
 It’s easier to keep balance as you ride it along waves, and maneuvering will not be a hassle.

-It features a double concave-shape between the vee and fins, making it convenient to control, especially during tight turns.
-It doesn’t’ disappoint when it comes to stability because it’s wide enough to keep your feet at the best stance.
+It features a double concave shape between the vee and fins, making it convenient to control, especially during tight turns.
+It doesn’t disappoint when it comes to stability because it’s wide enough to keep your feet in the best stance.
 Plus, you can expect smoother and quicker turns with this board, even without the fins.